 All employee benefits payable wholly within twelve months of rendering the service are classified as short - term employee benefits.
 Benefits such as salaries, wages, bonus, short term compensated absences and the expected cost of ex-gratia is recognized in the period in which the employee renders the related service.

-(ii) Long - term employee benefitsa) Defined contribution plan b) Defined benefit plans
+(ii) Long - term employee benefits

+a) Defined contribution plan

 The Company's contribution towards employees' Superannuation plan is recognized as an expense in statement of profit and loss when they are due.